BlackMyScreen/BlackMyScreen.github.io/README.md

 Images are being rendered via `<canvas/>` the page itself has no dependencies.

-The "I feel lucky" background comes almost straight from the Svelte tutorial on [Bindings/This](https://svelte.dev/tutorial/bind-this)
+The "I'm Feeling Lucky" background comes almost straight from the Svelte tutorial on [Bindings/This](https://svelte.dev/tutorial/bind-this)

+Update: The animation is now using a dedicated **WebWorker** 🚀 to calculate the next colors, which made the whole site much more responsive.
+Before that even hovering a link would take seconds before it changed its colors 😬

 ## Why ask for money?